damiant/dust/docs/watch-app.md

 1. Build the iOS app with the watch app embedded (Product ▸ Build).
 2. Pair a real Apple Watch (a watchOS **simulator** does not support WatchConnectivity messaging reliably — test on a device).
-3. Launch the iPhone app → open a camp → **… ▸ Show on Watch**.
+3. Launch the iPhone app → **Favorites ▸ ⋯ ▸ Update Watch**.
-   - Success toast appears and the watch switches to tracking.
+   - Success toast appears and the watch shows Restroom, Ice, Camps, Art, Events.
-   - Watch shows arrow (rotates with your facing), distance, camp name, Stop.
+   - Restroom / Ice start the compass to the nearest point.
+   - Camps / Art / Events open a shortlist; tap a placed row for the compass.
-   - The **Stop** button ends tracking and returns the watch to the idle screen.
+   - Distance on the compass counts down as you walk. **Stop** returns to the list.

 ## Behavior notes (as designed)

-- The watch uses its **own GPS**; it works even when the iPhone is back at camp.
+- The watch uses its **own GPS** after Update Watch; choosing and tracking work even when the iPhone is back at camp.
+- Star something later, then Update Watch again — the catalog is a snapshot.
+- Restroom and Ice pick the nearest point **at tap time** and stick to it.
+  Distance and bearing to that point update as you walk.
+- Camps and Art lists sort nearest-first.
+Events and Parties sort soonest-first and drop off the watch when they end.
+- Rows without a place (art-car Parties) are listed; tap does not start the compass.
 - The arrow is a **compass needle**: it rotates so "up" on screen = the way to walk, using the watch heading, falling back to GPS course when no compass heading is available.
 - Distance is **straight-line, imperial** ("0.6 mi" / "950 ft").
-- Entering ~15 m of the camp shows an **"You've arrived"** state + haptic; Stop still exits.
+- Entering ~15 m of the destination shows an **"You've arrived"** state + haptic;
-- Camps without usable coordinates don't offer the menu item.
-- Sending a second camp while tracking **live-overwrites** the target.
+  Stop still exits.

 ## Things to double-check before building